sgaisi/moonshotAISI/docs/getting_started/first_test.md

 ![alt text](getting_started/7.png)

-!!! note
+> **Note**<br>
 You can continue using Moonshot for other tasks, such as red teaming, while waiting for the test to complete.

 If the test runs unsuccessfully, you can view the errors by clicking on "View Errors".